 Arizona’s mandatory child abuse reporting law is difficult to read and interpret.
 Although the statute lists six general reportable offenses, it refers to over twenty-four separate laws describing various offenses or circumstances that the reader must understand in order to determine whether reporting is required.
 For help understanding these issues, schools are encouraged to contact their attorney.
 This article is intended to be a general discussion of mandatory child abuse reporting requirements and is not intended to provide legal advice regarding a particular situation that may arise.

-Jill K Osborne, Esq., is a partner with the law firm of Udall, Shumway & Lyons.
+_ Jill K Osborne, Esq., is a partner with the law firm of Udall, Shumway & Lyons.
 Jill’s practice is primarily focused on school law and employment law.
-She can be contacted at firstname.lastname@example.org or (480) 461-5300.
+She can be contacted at_ email@example.com (480) 461-5300.

 Originally published in Charter School Monthly, December 2011.
 Reprinted with permission.